-ATI Preparation and Practice - NUR 4950 or 4770
+ATI Preparation and Practice - NUR 4770 or 4711

-In NUR4950 or NUR4770 students will be required to complete the following components of ATI-CARP as preparation and practice for the ATI RN Comprehensive Predictor and the NCLEX-RN:
+In NUR4770 or 4711 students will be required to complete the following components of ATI-CARP as preparation and practice for the ATI RN Comprehensive Predictor and the NCLEX-RN:

 - ATI Capstone Content Review (10 points): ATI's Capstone Content Review is an ATI-educator led, asynchronous, online review integrated as a supplement to the nursing curriculum to prepare students for the ATI Comprehensive Predictor and increase graduation readiness.
 It is delivered over an 8-week calendar during the last semester of the program.
-All students enrolled in NUR 4950 complete the ATI Capstone Course including completing focused learning activities related to the ATI Capstone Course prior to taking the proctored RN Comprehensive Predictor. - ATI 3-Day NCLEX-RN Live Review (2 points): A customized Live NCLEX Review is formatted based on class performance on the Comprehensive Predictor.
+All students enrolled in NUR 4770 or 4711 complete the ATI Capstone Course including completing focused learning activities related to the ATI Capstone Course prior to taking the proctored RN Comprehensive Predictor. - ATI 3-Day NCLEX-RN Live Review (2 points): A customized Live NCLEX Review is formatted based on class performance on the Comprehensive Predictor.
 An ATI-Educator then leads a three-day live review designed to improve competency on topics that need additional instruction as well as to enhance NCLEX test-taking strategies.
 The review is highly interactive and closely aligned with the NCLEX Test-Plan.
 The ATI NCLEX-RN review will be scheduled on the HPU campuses at the end of each semester for those students completing the BSN program.
 Attendance at this review is mandatory.

-ATI Proctored Assessment - NUR 4950 or 4770
+ATI Proctored Assessment - NUR 4770 & 4711

-ATI RN Comprehensive Predictor (8 points): The ATI RN Comprehensive Predictor is a proctored assessment administered near the end of the last semester of the undergraduate nursing program in NUR 4950 o 4770.
+ATI RN Comprehensive Predictor (8 points): The ATI RN Comprehensive Predictor is a proctored assessment administered near the end of the last semester of the undergraduate nursing program in NUR 4770 or 4711.
 This test is scored by percentage as the "Predicted Probability of Passing the NCLEX-RN".
-The minimum expected performance on the RN Comprehensive Predictor is a score of 69.3% which equates to a 90th percentile probability of passing NCLEX-RN.
+The minimum expected performance on the RN Comprehensive Predictor is a 90th percentile probability of passing NCLEX-RN.